viamrobotics/docs/docs/tutorials/services/color-detection-scuttle.md

 ## Prerequisites

 The prerequisite of this tutorial is to have a [SCUTTLE rover](https://www.scuttlerobot.org/) connected to the [Viam app](https://app.viam.com).
-Please refer to the [Configure a SCUTTLE Robot tutorial](../../configure/scuttlebot/) if you have not already configured your SCUTTLE.
+Please refer to the [Configure a SCUTTLE robot tutorial](../../configure/scuttlebot/) if you have not already configured your SCUTTLE.

 ### Set up your code environment